 A great detox gummy isn't about the "magic" of the herbs.
 It's about engineering: how to keep charcoal from turning into glue, how to preserve volatile oils without heat, and how to control moisture so the gummy doesn't rot or sweat.

-That's the hidden challenge.
-And it's why the best detox gummies come from manufacturers who understand that formulation is not a recipe-it's a physical chemistry problem.
+That's the real challenge.
+And it's why the best detox gummies come from manufacturers who treat formulation as a physical chemistry problem, not a recipe.